 Just remember that this is NOT a waterproof sunblock, so if you take them into the water be sure to reapply it as soon as you get out.

 Active Ingredient: Zinc oxide 20%

-One of the highest-rated sunblocks available, Thinkbaby (click here to check price) is pretty amazing stuff.
+One of the highest-rated sunblocks available, Thinkbaby (click here to check price on Amazon) is pretty amazing stuff.
 It’s totally free of harmful chemicals and contains mostly naturally-sourced ingredients.